 Sexual Abuse:

 Sexual abuse occurs when a child is used by another person for his or her gratification or arousal, or for that of others.
 It includes the child being involved in sexual acts (masturbation, fondling, oral or penetrative sex) or exposing the child to sexual activity directly or through pornography.

+Exploitation: (an NI only category of abuse)

+Exploitation is the intentional ill-treatment, manipulation or abuse of power and control over a child or young person; to take selfish or unfair advantage of a child or young person or situation, for personal gain.
+It may manifest itself in many forms such as child labour, slavery, servitude, engagement in criminal activity, begging, benefit or other financial fraud or child trafficking.
+It extends to the recruitment, transportation, transfer, harbouring or receipt of children for the purpose of exploitation.
+Exploitation can be sexual in nature.

 NB: If you require further information on any of the categories of abuse listed above please consult Children First Guidance directly via the following link:

+Children First Guidance and Legislation Tusla - Child and Family Agency or for Northern Ireland visit Co-operating to Safeguard Children and Young People in Northern Ireland